MegumiinUwU/University-Library-Website/README.md

 - **Dynamic Book Display**: Each time the home page is refreshed, different books are displayed using AJAX.
 - **Random Quotes**: A random quote is displayed on top of the view books page, fetched from an API.
 - **Dark Mode**: Admins can switch to dark mode, which is saved across sessions using local storage.

+## Exception Handling

+Our University Library System is built with robust exception handling mechanisms to ensure a smooth and error-free user experience.
+Below are some key areas where exception handling is implemented:

+- **Sign Up and Log In**: Proper error messages are displayed if the user enters incorrect login credentials or attempts to sign up with already registered email addresses.
+Passwords must meet security requirements; otherwise, users will see: "Your password should be at least 8 characters long and include at least one uppercase letter, one lowercase letter, one digit, and one special character (such as !@#$%^&*)."
+- **Profile Management**: When editing profile details, the system checks for incorrect or incomplete data entries.
+Users are prompted to re-enter information if validation fails.
+- **Borrow Books**: The system handles exceptions such as attempting to borrow a book that is already borrowed by another user or exceeding the borrowing limit.
+- **Wishlist**: Users are notified if a book they attempt to add to their wishlist is already present.

+## Frameworks and Technologies

+### Backend
+- **Django**: The primary web framework used for developing the backend of the application.

+### Frontend
+- **HTML/CSS**: Used for structuring and styling the web pages.
+- **JavaScript**: Utilized for various interactive features including AJAX calls, dark mode toggling, and profile picture uploads.

+### Database
+- **SQLite**: The default database used for development purposes.